Sausage and Fennel Lasagne

 Pre heat oven to 356F/180C.

-In a 9x13" (or close to) baking dish, spread a few spoons of sausage ragu.
+In an 8x12" baking dish, spread a few spoons of sausage ragu.
 This is just so the pasta doesn't stick to the bottom.

 Your layers will then go as follows: Pasta sheets, Ragu, Bechamel Sauce, Mozzarella.
 The last layer will be pasta sheets, then Bechamel, then mozzarella and parmesan to top.
 That's 4 layers of pasta, 4 layers of Ragu (including very bottom layer), 4 layers of Bechamel and 4 layers of mozzarella.